 As part of their participation in the Duke Farms Community Garden, every gardener is required to complete 4 hours of volunteer time for their first plot and 1 hour for each additional plot.
-It is the responsibility of each gardener to record hours in the Gardener Log Book.
+It is the responsibility of each gardener to record hours in the online garden profile.
 Half of these hours must be completed & recorded by August 1.
 The remaining hours must be completed & recorded before October 31.

-There are 4 ways gardeners may choose to complete their volunteer requirement:
+There are several ways gardeners may choose to complete their volunteer requirements.

 - May through October